Toyota LiteAce: 1996–2007 (R40, R50) LiteAce van, TownAce van

-Vans were supplied with several gasoline engines, including the 1486 cc 5K (discontinued in July 2002) and two 1781 cc units, the 7K and 7K-E. Diesel options were the 1974 cc 2C until June 1999 and after this, the 2184 cc 3C-E. Powertrain options for the Noah twins comprised either the gasoline 1998 cc 3S-FE good for 130 PS or turbocharged diesel 2184 cc 3C-T (KD-CR40/50G) with 91 PS or the 3C-TE (KH-CR40/50G) with 94 PS.
+Vans were supplied with several gasoline engines, including the 1486 cc 5K (discontinued in July 2002) and two 1781 cc units, the 7K and 7K-E. Power outputs are 70 PS for the smaller, 5K engine and 76 or 82 PS for the larger 7Ks.
+Diesel options were the 1974 cc 2C until June 1999 and after this, the 2184 cc 3C-E. Powertrain options for the Noah twins comprised either the gasoline 1998 cc 3S-FE good for 130 PS or turbocharged diesel 2184 cc 3C-T (KD-CR40/50G) with 91 PS or the 3C-TE (KH-CR40/50G) with 94 PS.
 Transmission were either a five-speed manual with a floor shifter or a column-mounted four-speed automatic.

 In January 1998, there were minor improvements, including a navigation system that became optional for the Noah, and an increase in performance of diesel engines.
 In December 1998, the Noah passenger models were facelifted with reshaped headlamps, new grilles and front bumpers, plus clear turn signal lamps for the tail-lamps and revised wheel trims.
 Vans were facelifted in June 1999 with new grilles and clear turn signal new tail-lamps.
 In November 2001, production of the LiteAce Noah and TownAce Noah models ended in favor of the new Toyota Noah/Voxy.
 Diesel engines were discontinued in August 2004 as they did not comply with emissions standards.
 Vans were again facelifted in July 2005, with fender mirrors added in conjunction with the existing door-mounted wing mirrors.
 This series was manufactured at the Honsha plant Toyota, Aichi until December 2001, before switching to a Toyota Auto Body plant in January 2002 until end of manufacture in July 2007.